SilverSword98/SnapClass/README.md

 * **Computer Vision:** OpenCV, Dlib, Scikit-Learn
 * **Audio Processing:** Librosa, Resemblyzer
 * **Database & Auth:** Supabase Python SDK

+## 🧠 What I Learned & Challenges Faced
+As a recent graduate, building this end-to-end pipeline taught me a lot:
+* **Handling Streamlit Session State:** I initially struggled with the camera and audio inputs resetting the app.
+I learned how to use `st.session_state` to persist the captured media across reruns.
+* **Audio Preprocessing:** Raw audio from a laptop mic is noisy.
+I had to learn how to use `librosa` to apply Voice Activity Detection (VAD) to trim silence before feeding it to the Resemblyzer model.
+* **Model Trade-offs:** I chose a Scikit-Learn Linear SVC over a deep neural network for the final classification step because it trains much faster on small datasets (like a classroom of 30 students) without overfitting.

+## 🚧 Known Limitations & Future Work
+Since this is a portfolio project, there are a few things I would improve in a production environment:
+1. **Liveness Detection:** Currently, the system could be fooled by holding up a photo to the camera.
+I would like to add blink detection or depth-sensing in the future.
+2. **Background Noise:** The voice biometrics struggle in a noisy classroom environment.
+Implementing a noise-reduction filter before embedding extraction would improve accuracy.
+3. **Database Security:** Biometric embeddings are currently stored as raw float arrays.
+In a real app, these would need strict encryption and compliance with data privacy laws (like GDPR).

 ## 📂 Project Architecture